alabiibrahim/Industry-Database-Design---SQL/README.md

 # Standard-Industry-Database-Design---SQL

+# Project Objective:

-Project Objective: To design a standard industry like database that stores informations and other confidential details.
+To design a standard industry like database that stores informations and other confidential details.
 This database follows industry best practices for security, scalability and maintainability that companies like Google uses.

 ![Visual](image/ERD-%20Screenshot.png)

-# Database design concept details
+# Database design concept details:

 ## Data Types
 - VARCHAR:                  Variable length string with (max) characters.